KarelCemus/play-i18n/README.md

 For full list of features see [Wikipedia](http://en.wikipedia.org/wiki/YAML#Examples)

 **Note:**
-Although YAML supports data types, the plugin ignores them to preserve the compatibility with the MessagingAPI.
+Although YAML supports data types, the module ignores them to preserve the compatibility with the MessagingAPI.

 ## Configuration